RbiSearchHeader

 Introduction

-Communication is a key element in functioning of modern central banks, who are placing greater emphasis on transparency and accountability.
+Communication is a key element in the functioning of modern central banks, who are placing greater emphasis on transparency and accountability.
 The increasing preference for a collegial method of monetary policy decision making and thrust on financial stability have laid more emphasis on structured policies/strategies for communication in the realm of central banking.

 Communication Policy Objectives New